Medlock Bridge Hike

 While the Medlock Bridge Trail runs along the river between MB 2 and MB 4, in most areas you cannot get down to the water due to large drop-offs—you might even call them short cliffs.
 At the few places that you can get to the river and walk along the bank, it is quite muddy.
 If you are strolling in your Sunday best after church, I suggest just sticking to the trail.

 The first intersection that you come to once on the main trail is MB 4, a four-way intersection.
 The next destination is MB 5, so take a left.
-By this point the trail has worked its way inland, so you are no longer near the Chattahoochee River, but are still on fairly level terrain.
+By this point the trail has worked its way inland, so you are no longer near the Chattahoochee River but are still on fairly level terrain.

 Take a left at MB 5—which comes at .3 mile into the hike—and head towards MB 10.
 The trail leads back to the Chattahoochee and remains close to it for the duration of the hike to MB 10.
 There are a couple of hills towards the end, each ascended and descended via a set of stairs made of railroad ties.

-MB 10 is next to a residential neighborhood
+Intersection MB 10 on the Medlock Bridge unit trail is next to a residential neighborhood, Chattahoochee River National Recreation Area

 To change things up a little when returning, hike inland by taking a left at MB 5.
 This sets you off climbing a moderate hill towards intersection MB 6.
 I normally use hiking poles when traversing hilly terrain, but I did not bring them with me on this hike—I sort of wish I had.